Finn-Land/IoTCourseMP/Teamfolder/Group1/exercises/exercise07/README.md

 ### How to begin
 1. Wire a LED with a resistor to the Wemos D1
 2. Create new node
-3. Adjust seup.cpp to use PWM on this GPIO
+3. Adjust setup.cpp to use PWM on this GPIO
 4. Flash Wemos D1
 5. Create a node-red flow with a slider to control the brightness od the LED
 6. Check if it works